Piran, the dream city

-In Piran, you will feel as though you have stepped into a picture postcard.
+In Piran, you will feel as though you have stepped right into a picture postcard.
 You will be charmed by the narrow streets within the old town wall.
-In the main square you will be greeted by the statue of the most famous man in Piran, the well known Giuseppe Tartini, composer and virtuoso violinist who was born in a house right next to the square.
-On the pier you can catch sight of a fisherman unravelling a fishing net.
-A market woman from Piran would have just delivered vegetables, fresh from her garden, to the market.
+In the main square, you will be greeted by the statue of the most famous man in Piran, the well-known Giuseppe Tartini, composer and virtuoso violinist who was born in a house just steps from the square.
+On the pier, you can catch sight of fisherman unravelling a fishing net.
+A market woman from Piran will have just delivered vegetables, fresh from her garden, to the market.
 Locals sitting by the sea, chatting and listening to sounds of the sea, greet you with a nod.

-Our town is very proud of the various cultural and art establishments such as the Tartini theatre, coastal galleries, Maritime museum, and Aquarium.
+Our town is very proud of its various cultural and art establishments such as the Tartini theatre, coastal galleries, Maritime museum and Aquarium.
 Many national and international artists gather at the annual Ex-tempore.
 Throughout the year, many other cultural events take place.

 Some, especially traditional events are connected to our natural heritage and our crops.
 Every year on St. George’s Day, the patron saint of Piran, we organise the festival of salt to honour the famous salt produced at the Sečovlje Salina.
 In autumn, inhabitants of Piran organise the Festival of Persimmon… Here you can read about how we celebrate the local products such as olive oil, wine, garlic and chard.

 Welcome to this studio of unique ceramics.
 Enjoy perusing over ceramic art pieces or visit one of the latest exhibitions of recognised artists.

 This smaller gallery offers occasional exhibitions and presentations of various artists.

 Enjoy the permanent exhibition of paintings that the recognised artist left to Piran.